A canonical Ramsey theorem with list constraints in random (hyper-)graphs: Introduction

-The canonical copies given by Definition \ref{def:canon colourings} give \emph{all} the colour patterns that we will are interesting.
+The canonical copies given by Definition \ref{def:canon colourings} give \emph{all} the colour patterns that we are interested in.
 Indeed, if a copy of $H$ is canonical because $S=\emptyset$, then this copy is monochromatic and for $S=[k]$, this copy is rainbow.
 The intermediate $S$ cover all the other colour patterns.
-For example, when $k=2$, the set $S=\{1\}$ corresponds to a copy that is lexicographic with respect to the ordering $\sigma$ (Definition \ref{def:lex copy}) whilst the set $S=\{2\}$ corresponds to a copy of $H$ that is lexicographic with respect to the reverse ordering $\sigma^{-1}$ of $V(H)$.
-Similarly, for larger $k$, when considering all orderings $\sigma$ of $V(H)$ and sets $S$, certain coloured copies of $H$ will appear multiple times.
+For example, when $k=2$, the set $S=\{1\}$ corresponds to a copy that is lexicographic with respect to the ordering $\sigma$ (Definition \ref{def:lex_copy}).
+In fact, in Definition~\ref{def:canonical ramsey property} (where $k=2$), we define canonical copies with respect to $\sigma$ with the convention of choosing $\cT=\{\emptyset, \{1\},\{1,2\}\}$.
+If the transversal $\cT$ rather contains the set $S=\{2\}$, this corresponds to a copy of $H$ that is lexicographic with respect to the ordering on~$V(H)$ which is reverse to $\sigma$.
+Similarly, for larger~$k$, when considering all orderings~$\sigma$ of~$V(H)$ and transversals~$\cT$, certain colour patterns of~$H$ will appear multiple times.

-As with the graph case, the canonical Ramsey theorem of Erd\H{o}s and Rado \cite{ER50} implies that for any $2\leq k\in \NN$ and any $k$-graph $H$, if $n$ is sufficiently large, then $K_n^{(k)}$ has the $H$-canonical Ramsey property, that is, for any edge colouring of $E(K_n^{(k)})$ and any ordering $\sigma$ of $V(H)$, there is a canonical copy of $H$ with respect to $\sigma$.
+As with the graph case, the canonical Ramsey theorem of Erd\H{o}s and Rado \cite{ER50} implies that for any $2\leq k\in \NN$ and any $k$-graph $H$, if $n$ is sufficiently large, then $K_n^{(k)}$ has the \textit{$H$-canonical Ramsey property}, that is, for any edge colouring of $E(K_n^{(k)})$, any ordering $\sigma$ of $V(H)$ and any transversal $\cT$ for the reverse involution on $[k]$, there is a canonical copy of $H$ with respect to $\sigma$ and $\cT$.

 Similarly, in the study of Ramsey properties of random graphs the situation is considerably more involved for hypergraphs of uniformity greater than 2.
 Indeed, such properties are not fully understood to this date.
 The analogue of Definition~\ref{def:m2 density} for $3\leq k\in \NN$ is given by the \emph{maximal $k$-density} of $H$ defined by